History – Minor Club

-Killoe were now regularly involved in the shakeup for honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004 and bridging a 15 year gap the following year winning the Minor Championship over neighbours Clonguish by 2-11 to 2-7, the first Minor Championship title by a solely Killoe team since 1936 (the 1978, 1985 & 1990 titles were as Killoe Region, amalgamated with neighbouring clubs).
-It is worth noting that seven members of that squad would go onto win the 2012 Senior Championship.
+Killoe were now regularly involved in the shakeup for honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004 and in 2005 Killoe won the Minor Championship with victory over neighbours Clonguish by 2-11 to 2-7, the first Minor Championship title by a solely Killoe team since 1936 (the 1978, 1985 & 1990 titles were as Killoe Region, amalgamated with neighbouring clubs).
+It is worth noting that seven members of that Minor Championship winning squad would go onto win the 2012 Senior Championship.

 The latter half of the decade saw an explosion of titles as Killoe emerged alongside Northern Gaels and St Vincent’s as the foremost clubs in the county.
 The Juvenile team won back to back league and championship titles in 2007 and 2008.
 The U-14’s would also achieve similar double success in 2008 and 2009.
 The Minor team reached both league and championship finals in 2008 losing both to Northern Gaels.
 The following year in 2009 they made amends with a comprehensive 2-14 to 0-11 win over St Vincent’s in the championship final.
 Man of the match Mark Hughes scored a whopping 10 points while Patrick Thompson bagged both goals.

 At inter-county level, Longford Minors won only their fourth Leinster title upsetting the odds against Offaly with 5 Killoe players involved – Ronan Keogh, Darragh Bennett, Padraig McCormack, Mark Hughes and Paddy Thompson.

 The Juvenile team won back to back championships in 2010 and 2011 and went on to participate in and win the inaugural Leinster U-16 League beating Navan O’Mahony’s 2-15 to 4-4.
 2012 to be a landmark year for Killoe underage teams, winning 13 underage titles at every grade from Schoolboys to Minor – the most achieved by any Longford club in one year.
 The U-14 team won the treble for the second time and went a step further by winning the All-Ireland Feile Division 4 title beating Newtown Blues of Louth 2-3 to 0-6 in the final.
 Coming just 12 months after the club won the Leinster Juvenile title; this represents a massive leap forward for underage football in the club.